ociu/sphinx-traceability-extension/README.rst

 Python variable *traceability_relationsips* can be defined in order to override the default configuration of the traceability plugin.
 It is a *set* of relationship pairs: the *key* is the name of the forward relationship, while the *value* holds the name of the corresponding reverse relationship.
+Both can only be lowercase.

 Relationships with prefix *ext_* are threated in a different way: they are handled as external relationships and don't need a reverse relationship.